learn-co-curriculum/instructor-candidate-debugging-challenge-frontend/README.md

 database is already seeded with comments for this phrase.

 All coding for this challenge will happen in the `src/index.js` file. **No other file needs to be changed**.
 If a candidate wants to look at other files, try to steer them back to `index.js`.
+You can use the excuse:

+> My code was working perfectly before I this comments feature, and I've only made changes to index.js.

 ### 1. The page refreshes when I try to add a comment